Satisfactory Academic Progress Policy & Procedures

 The Financial Aid Office will review all probationary students at the end of the specified semester to determine the student’s future financial aid eligibility.
 If they met the conditions of their appeal they will be placed on a ‘Satisfactory’ status.
 Students who met the conditions of their appeal/academic plan, but are still below the overall minimum GPA and completion percentage standards for the College (2.0 and 70% respectively) will remain on a probationary status until they are at or above standards.
 The conditions of the appeal must be met until the student is in a ‘Satisfactory’ status.
 There are no exceptions.

 For students on a maximum timeframe probationary status, referred to as ‘Monitoring,’ they will remain in that status until they have completed their program.
 Students will ONLY be paid for classes needed to complete their educational goal/program of study.
 Additionally, students must complete all classes with a 'C' or better grade in each class (a 'passing' grade is counted as a 'C' grade).
-No funding will typically be permitted for repeated or additional courses not listed on the comprehensive academic plan.
+No funding will be permitted for repeated or additional courses not listed on the financial aid academic plan (MAP).

 TERMINATION OF AID STATUS

 If a student fails to meet the probationary conditions of their second SAP appeal due to low GPA or completion percentage they will or being denied their appeal for exceeding the maximum timeframe, their financial aid eligibility will be terminated and student’s will subsequently receive notification.
-For students who’ve submitted a second SAP appeal due to low GPA or completion percentage it may be possible for their aid to be reinstated once they have raised their GPA and/or completion percentage to the College’s minimum SAP standards of 2.0 and 70% respectively.
+Students may be able to have their financial aid reinstated once they have raised their cumulative institutional GPA to 2.0 and/or complete 70% of their enrolled coursework AND have not exceeded the maximum timeframe to complete their program of study.
+Please contact the Financial Aid Office to promptly update your SAP status at that time.